-College Preparatory courses are provided for high school graduates who are identified as needing additional academic preparation before pursuit of degree-credit college courses requiring competencies in computation and communications.
-These courses provide competency-based instruction for the development of the prerequisite skills in reading, writing, mathematical reasoning and logical thinking for effective pursuit of degree-credit college courses.
+College Preparatory courses are provided for high school graduates who are identified as needing additional academic preparation before pursuit of degree-credit college courses in computation and communications.
+These courses provide competency-based instruction for the development of the prerequisite skills in reading, writing, mathematical reasoning and logical thinking for effective pursuit of degree-credit college courses in computation and communications.